nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 Common steps for both push and fetch models
 ===========================================

-1. Turn on the external flash chip on the nRF54H20 DK using the `nRF Connect Board Configurator`_ app within `nRF Connect for Desktop`_ .
+1. Turn on the external flash chip on the nRF54H20 DK using the `Board Configurator app`_ in `nRF Connect for Desktop`_ .

    .. note::
       This step is needed only on nRF54H20 DK.
 Skip this step if you are using different hardware.